 Demand for tracking solutions within the humanitarian sector continues to grow and is expected to increase further in 2026.
 Garmin is likely to remain a preferred hardware provider due to its reliability, competitive pricing, and global availability.

-Garmin is expected to introduce the new inReach Mini 3, offering extended battery life and the ability to send photos via satellite, an important enhancement for situational awareness.
+Garmin has recently introduced the inReach Mini 3, offering extended battery life and the ability to send photos via satellite, an important enhancement for situational awareness.

 On the software side, Traksat’s dedicated mobile app, launching mid-2026, will address the deployment limitations of consumer apps and provide a streamlined, purpose-built experience for humanitarian organisations.